 The most common cause of vertical gaze palsy is damage to the top part of the brain stem (midbrain), usually by a stroke or tumor.

 In upward vertical gaze palsies, the pupils may be dilated.
-When people with this palsy look up, the eye may make involuntary, repetitive fluttering movements called nystagmus.
-That is, the eye rapidly moves upward or downward, then slowly drifts in the other direction.
+When people with this palsy look up, they have nystagmus.
+That is, their eye rapidly moves upward, then slowly drifts downward.

 Parinaud syndrome is an upward vertical gaze palsy.
-It usually results from a pineal tumor that presses on the area of the brain that controls vertical gaze or from a stroke.
-People with this syndrome tend to look down.
+It usually results from a pineal tumor Pineal Tumors Types of brain tumors (see also table Some Tumors That Originate in or Near the Brain) can vary in their characteristics, such as their location, the people they affect most often, and the symptoms... read more pressing on the area of the brain that controls vertical gaze or from a stroke.
+People with Parinaud syndrome tend to look down.
 Their eyelids are pulled back, and the pupils are dilated.